zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications-part6.md

 a trait specifies a type with which the trait is supposed to be composed.
 Specifically, the `EmployeeAdapter` may only exist in a composition with `Employee`.
-The self-type also makes public and protected members accessible from the trait, actually, it behave as if the trait privately extended the self-type, i.e. the trait does not expose the self-type.
+The self-type also makes public and protected members accessible from the trait, actually, it behaves as if the trait privately extended the self-type, i.e. the trait does not expose the self-type.

 As far as the mail service is concerned, it also utilizes traits as much as possible